-It’s nearly time to approve your payroll, but before you press that Approve button- you still have time to make sure anything on your employees' pay stubs is good to go.
+It’s nearly time to approve your payroll, but before you press that Approve button you still have time to make sure everything on your employees' pay stubs is good to go.

 Take a minute to scan the calculated payroll to ensure that everything you added above is now accurately reflected on each employee pay stub.
-Here’s where we see how it can affect the ‘real life’ of your business and employees.
+Here’s where you can see how it can affect the "real life" of your business and employees.

 It's a good idea to check the tax calculations to see if they look right based on the information in their tax profiles, but you'll also want to keep in mind what happened in the last week or more since your last payroll.